 Eating has proven to be a much harder obstacle.
 I love the calming effect that sugar has on me.
 I like the instant gratification found in a cookie than the self evaluation and reflection needed to know why I am upset.
 I love the euphoria of salty buttered popcorn and welcome the relief it gives.
 Now don’t get me wrong, eating is healthy but when it’s used to alleviate stress and controls me than I have to think through a new game plan.
 I don’t have a permanent plan yet but I am aware of the problem and that is the first step to change.
 Honestly, I am overwhelmed by the size of this obstacle and must admit that my willpower is not enough to overcome this.
 Perhaps this is one of those weaknesses that the Lord was referring to when he said.
 “I bgive unto men weakness that they may be humble; and my cgrace is sufficient for all men that dhumble themselves before me; for if they humble themselves before me, and have faith in me, then will I make eweak things become strong unto them.”

 I am hopeful about finding a solution and am encouraged by my sister’s great efforts in this area.
 As we spend the next week together I am looking forward to her good example rubbing off on me again.

 Without my own natural source of estrogen, I am trying to find a good balance of hormones.
 I probably use this too much as an excuse but taking a pill every day has never been a forte of mine, and I do notice when I skip.
 Perhaps the Lord is teaching me about consistency and small daily efforts.

 Life is constantly changing.
-I feel like we are all trying to find our “new normals” Whatever life throws at you, whether you choose it or it happened to you, you can find a new normal… put it takes time, a lot of prayer and lots of self-love.
+I feel like we are all trying to find our “new normals” Whatever life throws at you, whether you choose it or it happens to you, you can find a new normal… but it takes time, a lot of prayer and a good dose of self-love.